 空 Kū (most often translated as “Void”, but also meaning “Sky” or “Heaven”) represents those things beyond our everyday experience, particularly those things composed of pure energy.
 It is of particular importance as the highest of the five elements.
 Kū represents spirit, thought, and creative energy, as well as our ability to think and to communicate.
 Kū is not the void in the sense of nothingness, but is a totality, a universal freedom, beyond the normal conditions of existence.

-Floating Spectrum are:
+featuring Floating Spectrum as:

 Mei-Fang is a sound artist and music technologist.
 She builds generative sound systems to create organic and cinematic soundscapes.
 She’s made interactive audio systems for dance performances, a laptop orchestra, live performances and exhibitions.
 She’s programmed a commercial music synthesizer, Polyphylla, using generative algorithms.
 Her music consists of ever-evolving layers of sound, blending warm and emotive textures with noise and dissonance. https://soundcloud.com/floatin